Gervonta Davis

 Gervonta Bryant Davis (/dʒərˈvɒnteɪ/ jər-VON-tay; born November 7, 1994), also known by his nickname "Tank", is an American professional boxer.
-He has held the World Boxing Association (WBA) lightweight title since 2023, having previously held the regular version from 2019 to 2023.
-He also held the International Boxing Federation (IBF) super featherweight title in 2017, the WBA super featherweight title (Super version) twice between 2018 and 2020, and the WBA super lightweight title (Regular version) in 2021.
+He held the World Boxing Association (WBA) lightweight title from 2023 to 2026, and held the International Boxing Federation (IBF) super featherweight title in 2017, the WBA (Super version) super featherweight title twice between 2018 and 2020, the WBA super lightweight title (Regular version) in 2021, and WBA lightweight regular version from 2019 to 2023.

 Early life

 Davis was raised in the Sandtown-Winchester community in West Baltimore, one of the most crime-ridden areas of the city.
 His parents were drug addicts, and were frequently in and out of jail.
-Davis has one brother.
+Davis has one brother named Damien.
 He attended Digital Harbor High School, a local magnet school, but dropped out to focus on his career.
 He later earned his secondary degree through a GED program.

 Amateur career

 Davis has been training at Upton Boxing Center since he was five years old.
 Davis is trained by Calvin Ford who was the inspiration for the character Dennis "Cutty" Wise on the hit HBO television series, The Wire.
 Davis won the 2012 National Golden Gloves Championship, three straight National Silver Gloves Championships from 2006 to 2008, two National Junior Olympics gold medals, two National Police Athletic League Championships, and two Ringside World Championships.
 Davis finished his amateur career with a record of 206 wins and 15 losses.